-The Chief of Staff serves as the principal aide and representative of the Associated Students (A.S.) executive officers.
-The Chief of Staff is responsible for working with executive officers for their designees on boards, committees and commissions, facilitating appointments, managing two mentorship programs, and providing assistance to the A.S.
-President and vice presidents, as needed.
+The Chief of Staff serves as the principal aide and representative of the Associated Students (A.S.)
+President and Vice Presidents.
+The Chief of Staff is responsible for working with executive officers, managing two mentorship programs, implementing innovative ideas into A.S., leading any special projects of the executive officers, and providing assistance to the A.S. executive officers, as needed.

 ESSENTIAL DUTIES & RESPONSIBILITIES

-- Supervises all appointed committee designees for the A.S. executive officers.
+- Manages all appointed committee designees for the A.S. executive officers.

 - Directs the A.S.
 Freshmen Leadership Experience (FLEX) team and the First-Year Leadership Initiative (FLI), which includes: organizing the interview process, assigning mentors, creating and executing meeting curriculum, and scheduling regular meetings.

-- Collaborates with the vice president of university affairs to appoint designees to the University Senate, gather reports from designees, and maintain accurate records of University Senate meetings.
+- Assists with the Vice President of University Affairs to manage the appointments of student representation to the University Senate, gather reports from designees, and maintain accurate records of University Senate meetings.

-- Acts as a proxy for the A.S.
-President or vice presidents, as necessary
+- Serves as a representative for the A.S.
+President or Vice Presidents, as necessary

-- Assists in other duties as assigned by the A.S.
+- Assists in accomplishing annual A.S. goals and other duties as assigned by the A.S.
 President.